Config

 Dataset Details Options

-The Accuracy section describes which dataset parameters are relevant for each scan, e.g. bias_params.
+The Scan Types section describes which dataset parameters are relevant for each scan, e.g. bias_params.
 But there are some parameters that can be used across scans:

 • train_valid_test_splits -